 Psychonauts is about a young boy named Raz, who has psychic powers.
 He’s managed to escape from the circus where he’s grown up, and infiltrates Whispering Rock Summer Camp, a gathering of children who are taught how to harness their strange mental abilities.
 Throughout the game, Raz will gain a number of powers, including telekinesis (to pick up objects and through them), Pyrokinesis (to burn stuff), Levitation (sounds pretty obvious, but involves balancing on a gymnastics ball made out of psychic power), and Clairvoyance (to see through other character’s eyes.)
 Most (if not all) of these powers will be needed at some point in the game.
 Crazy brain powers are nothing new to the world of video gaming – see Second Sight or Psy-Ops – but those were primarily serious action games, whereas Psychonauts fits closer along the lines of lighthearted platform games like Mario.

-While you'll be wandering around the campground for a fair amount of the game, the actual stages of he games lie in the mental world.
-In order to progress, you'll be sent into the minds of several different characters.
+While you’ll be wandering around the campground for a fair amount of the game, the actual stages of he games lie in the mental world.
+In order to progress, you’ll be sent into the minds of several different characters.
 Each level is a representation of their psyche, complete with repressed memories and (literal) emotional baggage.
 In bringing these worlds to life, Psychonauts is filled with some of the most incredibly creative levels ever seen in a 3D game.
-The variety of unique characters is what makes Psychonaut even more engaging - each one of them has their own interesting personality.
-While you can speak to them directly, the most amusement comes from hearing them talk to each other - or to themselves.
-The cast is huge, so here are only the more important characters from the first two acts of the game:
+The variety of unique characters is what makes Psychonaut even more engaging – each one of them has their own interesting personality.
+While you can speak to them directly, the most amusement comes from hearing them talk to each other – or to themselves.
+The cast is huge, so here are only the more important characters from the first few acts of the game:

 This is you.
 Since your parents weren’t nice enough to send you to Whispering Rock, you decided to sneak in by yourself.
 Your goal is to become a full-fledged Psychonaut before your parents come and take you home.
 Raz’s mind is a dark, haunted wasteland that houses a mysterious caravan, full of memories he doesn’t want to remember.
 There’s also random pieces of meat lying around your head, for some reason.